mwdocter/TeachBook/book/EI_manuals/1C_LTSpice_Intro_STUDENT.md

 - 15 min compare&conclude                    : with group of 4 (per table)

-# Experiment 1C: Design voltage dividers with LTSpice to change the output voltage
+# Experiment 1C: LTSpice simulations
+(Design voltage dividers with LTSpice to change the output voltage)
 > <font color='blue'>Learning goal:</font> get introduced to the LTspice program, and design voltage dividers